Office of Policy and International Affairs – China Team

-The China Team of Policy and External Affairs consists of attorneys and staff members in Alexandria and IP attachés on the ground in China who are located in Beijing, Guangzhou and Shanghai.
+The China Team of Policy and International Affairs consists of attorneys and staff members in Alexandria and IP attachés on the ground in China who are located in Beijing, Guangzhou and Shanghai.
 Each team member brings extensive knowledge of and experience with China’s intellectual property (IP) system.
 Along with IP attachés, the USPTO China Mission in China has five local attorneys who specialize in Chinese IP law.

 Working with one of the principal strategic goals of the USPTO - to improve IP rights protection and enforcement domestically and abroad, the China Team works to establish strong relationships with China’s IP agencies.
 As U.S. companies seek to do more business in China, it is increasingly important that USPTO effectively collaborates with the relevant national and sub-national authorities to improve the IP environment and address the significant challenges faced by companies in China.